 The good news is that most dangers are avoidable if you keep the following personal safety traveling tips in mind.
 You have probably already thought of most of these suggestions, so use this as a checklist just in case there is something you’ve overlooked or forgotten.

 33 Safety Tips & Checklist to Help You Prepare Your Next Trip

 1. Knowledge is POWER!

-Remember that most people are GOOD!
-People in different places are likely to have different ways of doing things, and after all, the reason you are traveling is to gain different experiences.
+At Kidpower, we believe most people are GOOD.
+People in different places are likely to have different ways of doing things, and after all, a common reason for traveling is to have different experiences.
 If you treat people with respect, kindness and patience, most of them will respond with the same.
 At the same time, every place has some people with bad intentions who will take advantage of an unwary traveler.
-Learn about potential problems with people in places where you are going to visit.
+Learn about potential problems with people in places you are going to visit.

 2. Watch out for cars as you walk or bike – and drive safely!

 Yes, you know this, but it is easy to forget in a new place where there is so much to look at.
 Even very experienced people sometimes walk in front of cars and get hit when they are tired, texting, talking on a phone, sightseeing or disoriented.
 Many people find street-crossing more challenging in places where driving lane directions are the reverse of what they are accustomed to at home.
 Some places give heavy fines for jaywalking or walking in front of a car.

 If you can, walk on the sidewalk facing traffic.
 That way you can monitor the movement of on-coming vehicles.

 If you are a driver, pay attention to your driving even when sightseeing, and follow the rules of the road.
 If you are a passenger, help the driver to focus and help with navigation.
 Speak up politely and firmly if someone’s driving seems unsafe to you, even if this person is doing you a favor by giving you a ride.